Toyonoshima Daiki: Retirement from sumo

 In 2020 Toyonoshima fell back to the makushita division after suffering an arm injury, and he announced his retirement on April 17.
 His career record was 703 wins against 641 losses over 109 career tournaments, and his top division record was 493 wins against 524 losses over 71 tournaments.
 He assumed the elder name of Izutsu, previously held by the late Sakahoko, and will work as a coach in the Japan Sumo Association.
 He had reportedly been making payments towards the Nishikijima name previously intended for his former stablemate Shimotori before he was forced to quit sumo, but he was ultimately unable to acquire it, and the stock went to Asasekiryū instead.

-Toyonoshima's retirement ceremony was held on May 28, 2022 at the Ryōgoku Kokugikan.
-On January 4, 2023 he announced his departure as a member of the Sumo Association in order to pursue a career as a TV personality.
+Toyonoshima's retirement ceremony was held on May 28, 2022, at the Ryōgoku Kokugikan.
+On January 4, 2023, he announced his departure as a member of the Sumo Association in order to pursue a career as a TV personality.
+Alongside his work as a presenter, Toyonoshima also coaches the Tachikawa Aircraft Company corporate sumo club, where he trains the women's team.